Primary Navigation Mobile

 15

-BMW X1 infotainment
+BMW X1 review - infotainment system

 Look beyond the screen and you’ll find a classy and well laid out cabin.
 It’s very modern and minimalist, in that it’s very button light.
 The steering wheel houses controls for the media and adaptive cruise control, while beneath the screen are buttons for demisting the windscreen and rear window.

 Cast your eyes to the gear selector and you’ll most likely touch a bit of cheap feeling plastic.
-It’s no worse than what you’d find in a Mercedes GLA but it does seem at odds with an otherwise nicely constructed interior.
+It’s no worse than what you’d find in a Mercedes-Benz GLA but it does seem at odds with an otherwise nicely constructed interior.

 Infotainment and tech